sarhp/powerbi-life-expectancy-gdp/README.md

 **<summary>Population</summary>**

-🔸During the 1950s, there was rapid economic growth globally, with Asia beginning to catch up to Europe
+🔸During the 1950s, there was rapid economic growth globally, with Asia beginning to catch up to Europe.

 🔸Population growth has been less significant in most regions, except for Asia - starting from the 1950s, Asia experienced exponential population growth, reaching over 70M people.